Rs2.22tr to go into debt servicing

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-It is the top category in Pakistan’s budgeted expenditures in FY2018/19, about more than two-fifth (or 42.3 percent) of the federal budget 2018/19 having total outlay of Rs5.246 trillion announced by Miftah Ismail, Federal Minister for Finance, Revenue and Economic Affairs, in the lower house of the parliament.
+It is the top category in Pakistan’s budgeted expenditures in FY2018/19 is about more than two-fifth (or 42.3 percent) of the federal budget 2018/19 having total outlay of Rs5.246 trillion announced by Miftah Ismail, Federal Minister for Finance, Revenue and Economic Affairs in the lower house of the parliament.

 After recklessly piling up trillions of rupees public debt on the nation without sensing its negative fallouts, it will now face the brunt.
 Allocation for public debt servicing is far more than planned expenditures.

-During the budget year 2018-19, on foreign debt servicing (interest payment), the country will spend Rs229.2 billion, while on foreign loan repayment (or principal amount) Rs601.75 billion will be spent.
-On the domestic debt servicing, the economy will consume Rs1.620 trillion.
+During the budget year 2018-19, on foreign debt servicing (interest payment), the country will spend Rs229.2 billion, while on foreign loan repayment (or principal amount) Rs huge 601.75 billion will be spent.
+On domestic debt servicing, the economy will consume Rs1.620 trillion.

-During the outgoing fiscal 2017/18, revised estimates, on public debt servicing (paying interest and principal amount), the government has spent huge amount of 1.954 trillion rupees against the budgeted Rs1.649 trillion in the last budget 2017/18.
+During outgoing fiscal 2017/18, revised estimates, on public debt servicing (paying interest and principal amount), the government has spent huge amount of 1.954 trillion rupees against budgeted Rs1.649 trillion in last budget 2017/18.

 Economists believe that worse is to come, as paying this huge amount is impossible without more loans, sharp austerity or running down the country's already depleted reserves.
 This allocated amount for debt servicing is even more than expenditures on health and education sector.